dbcook/openrocket-database/README.md

 * ModelRockets.us (Discount Rocketry), offers tubes with heavier wall than Estes, and various plastic nose cones.
 Notable for being one of the smaller vendors with actual manufacturing capability.
-* Very small manufacturers including Kopter, Pine Cap Assoc., US Rockets, ASP, etc.
+* Very small manufacturers including Kopter, Pine Cap Assoc., US Rockets, ASP, etc.  Many of these made only kits.
+ASP does offer some competition parts.
-* Canaroc
+* Canaroc (reported long defunct in 2011 along with its parent Irwin Group of Toronto)
 * High power kit and parts vendors
   * Wildman
   * Rocketry Warehouse (pre Madcow acquisition)
   * Polecat Aerospace (pre Madcow acquisition)
-* Fruity, Rocketman, Sky Angle, and B2 nylon parachutes
+* Recovery specialists: Fruity, Rocketman, Sky Angle, and B2 parachutes

 ## OpenRocket Usage and Quirks